neonevm/neon-evm.docs/docs/design_proposals/accepted/unsupported_functions.md

   * `block_dificulty(&self)`
   * `block_gas_limit(&self)`

-### Why are these features temporarily not supported
+### Why are these features temporarily not supported?
-Calling each of the above listed functions mistakenly returns zero instead of the expected ones.
-The reason for this behavior of these functions is a bug in the Neon EVM program code.
+Calling each of these functions mistakenly returns zero instead of the expected ones.
+The reason for the behavior of these functions is a bug in the Neon EVM program code.

-### When will these features be supported
+### When will these features be supported?
 Investigating and fixing the bug will start after MVP on Mainnet.